0xM1cx/Obsidian-Notes/Cybersecurity/CyberTrainingPlatforms_Notes/Notes/Web/Authentication Vulnerabilities.md

 - **Error messages**: Sometimes the returned error message is different depending on whether both the username AND password are incorrect or only the password was incorrect.
 It is best practice for websites to use identical, generic messages in both cases, but small typing errors sometimes creep in.
 Just one character out of place makes the two messages distinct, even in cases where the character is not visible on the rendered page.
 - **Response times**: If most of the requests were handled with a similar response time, any that deviate from this suggest that something different was happening behind the scenes.
 This is another indication that the guessed username might be correct.
 For example, a website might only check whether the password is correct if the username is valid.
 This extra step might cause a slight increase in the response time.
 This may be subtle, but an attacker can make this delay more obvious by entering an excessively long password that the website takes noticeably longer to handle.

+### Flaws in brute-force protection
+It is highly likely that a brute-force attack will involve many failed guesses before the attacker successfully compromises an account.
+Logically, brute-force protection revolves around trying to make it as tricky as possible to automate the process and slow down the rate at which an attacker can attempt logins.

 ---
 ## How to secure your authentication mechanisms
 Authentication is a complex topic, outlining ever possible measure you can take to protect your own websites is clearly not possible.
 However, there are several general principles that you should always follow.